GTMLab

 A Malaysian furniture brand we worked with spent 18 months at $12K/mo in Meta spend, break-even at best.
 One pattern analysis later, CAC dropped 42% and they scaled to $28K/mo without watching CAC climb back.
 The work wasn't more campaigns.
 It was a system.

-Field notes · Mar 10, 2026 · 11 min read
+Head of Growth · Mar 10, 2026 · 11 min read

 Most founders running paid ads for two or three years describe the same pattern: spending fifteen thousand a month, hitting targets, but never feeling stable.
 Every winning campaign decays within weeks.
 Every quarter starts with the question "what's the next creative angle".
 The treadmill never stops.